Here are some common terms you may encounter as you embark upon your window and door project.

 OSM: Outside Measurement.

 Outswing French Door: A French door with panels that swing to the outside.
-One, two, three, or four panel units available as stationary or operating.
+One, two, three, or four panel units are available as stationary or operating.

 OX: The letters OX or XO identify the operation of window or door units as viewed from the exterior.
 The letter O stands for stationary while the letter X stands for operating.